daylinmorgan/forge/README.md

 ## Why?

 `Nim` is a great language and the code is as portable as any other code written in C.
-But who wants to manage C toolchains or CI/CD DSL's to cross-compile your code into easily sharable native executable binaries
+But who wants to manage C toolchains or CI/CD DSL's to cross-compile your code into easily shareable native executable binaries

 ## Installation